miking-lang/miking-dppl/treeppl/doc/0-fundaments.md

 - A function can be defined as a single expression (no curly braces needed).
 - If a function is defined as a sequence of statements (with curly braces), an explicit return is needed.
 There is no need to put parenthesis around `return`.
 If no `return` is provided, the function is considered to have the unit type.
 - No currying.
 - Parameters can be named.
+- Mixing of positional and named arguments: you can begin with positional arguments and then add some named arguments, but certain "inconvenient" cases are disallowed.
 - Default arguments supported.
 - No need to type `rec` to indicate that the function is recursive.
 - Parameter and return types can be annotated.